 Lincoln's Abuse of Executive Power

 officers to arrest people and throw them in prison without recourse to the

-that the Congress alone has the power,
+that the Congress alone has the power, under the Constitution, to suspend the

-to counsel, to speedy and public trial by an impartial jury in the state wherein the offenses alleged against them
+by an impartial jury in the state wherein the offenses alleged against them

 Mr. Pendleton then spoke in support of his resolution: